populationgenomics/production-pipelines/README.md

   seqr_loader
 ```

-Note that you can pass multiple configs to analysis-runner, by repeating the `--config` option multiple times.
-All config will be merged by analysis runner.
+Note that you can pass multiple configs to the analysis runner, by repeating the `--config` option multiple times.
+All config will be merged by the  analysis runner.
 For more info about configs, see [team-docs](https://github.com/populationgenomics/team-docs/blob/main/cpg_utils_config.md).

 For more options available for seqr-loader configuration, check the seqr-loader defaults in [configs/defaults/seqr_loader.toml](configs/defaults/seqr_loader.toml) as well as cpg-workflows defaults in [cpg_workflows/defaults.toml](cpg_workflows/defaults.toml).